its-me-mayday/face-forge/README.md

 ## 📍 Overview

-FaceScope is a Python-based face recognition system that uses OpenCV and the face_recognition library to detect and identify faces in real time.
+FaceForge is a Python-based face recognition system that uses OpenCV and the face_recognition library to detect and identify faces in real time.
 Designed with a modular architecture, it allows seamless extension and integration for projects ranging from home security to advanced AI applications.

 Key Features: